The rise of robotic assisted surgery

 Transoral Robotic surgery (TORS) appeared to offer the potential to excise these tumours and treat patients more quickly without the side effects of radiotherapy.
 Long term follow-up of the ORATOR trial, comparing radiotherapy with TORS, sadly appears to show a slight disadvantage in swallowing outcomes with TORS when compared to radiotherapy.
 There is no clear ‘winner’ here and it shows that both surgeons and radiotherapists need to continue to innovate and test techniques carefully in trials.

-A number of surgical initiatives, including the large UK POSNOC study, are looking to safely further reduce the extent of axillary surgery without compromising cure rates.
+Initiatives including the UK POSNOC study, are looking at how to safely reduce the extent of axillary surgery without compromising cure rates.
 These efforts complement UK research, which has already safely reduced radiotherapy treatments in breast cancer.